chivoi/roster-rosie/docs/rotate-lead-to-next.md

 ## Example response

-Successful request will return `200 OK` response code and a confirmation message containing the name of the current lead after rotation (can be used for logging purposes).
+A successful request will return `200 OK` response code and a confirmation message containing the name of the current lead after rotation (can be used for logging purposes).

 ```bash